drozdja/rt1_assignment2/README.md

-# Research Track - Assignment 2
+# Research Track2  - Assignment 2
 =============================

 Description
 ------------
 - (node_a_1) A node that implements an action client, allowing the user to set a target (x, y) or to cancel it.
-- (node_a_2) Anode publishes the robot position and velocity as a custom message (x,y, vel_x, vel_z), by relying on the values published on the topic /odom
+- (node_a_2) A node publishes the robot position and velocity as a custom message (x,y, vel_x, vel_z), by relying on the values published on the topic /odom
+- (node_a) A node that combines the functionality of node_a_1 and node_a_2 and provides a user interface in jupyter lab.
 - (node_b) A service node that, when called, prints the number of goals reached and cancelled;
 - (node_c) A node that subscribes to the robot’s position and velocity (using the custom message) and prints the distance of the robot from the target and the robot’s average speed.
 Use a parameter to set how fast the node publishes the information.

 Installation
 -------

-Create a catjing workspace:
+Create a catkin workspace:

 ```shell
 $ mkdir rt1_assignment2/src